 Each time that an encounter tightens the binary, energy is transferred to the interloper, which leaves with a higher velocity.
 If energetic enough, this interaction will kick the interloper out of the cluster.
 If the interactions kick all of the interacting black holes out of the cluster, the IMBH cannot continue to grow.
 In a dense cluster, there are roughly 10^3 black holes (Paper I).
-With gravitational radiation included during the encounters, the number of black holes ejected is roughly halved (Fig. 11), but the total number ejected while building up to $1000 M{\odot}$ is still a few times the number of black holes available even for an escape velocity of $v{\rm esc} = 70 \ {\rm km \ s^{-1}}$.
-Thus a black hole smaller than $m_0 \lesssim 600~M{\odot}$ cannot reach $1000~M{\odot}$ by this method without additional processes such as Kozai resonances (Gültekin et al. 2004; Miller & Hamilton 2002a; Wen 2003, though O'Leary et al. 2005 find that Kozai-resonance induced mergers will only increase the total number of mergers by $\sim 10\%$).
+With gravitational radiation included during the encounters, the number of black holes ejected is roughly halved (Fig. 11), but the total number ejected while building up to $1000 M{\odot}$ is still a few times the number of black holes available even for an escape velocity of $v{\rm esc} = 70$ km s-1.
+Thus, a black hole smaller than $m_0 \lesssim 600 \ M{\odot}$ cannot reach 1000 M{\odot} by this method without additional processes such as Kozai resonances (Gültekin et al. [2004]; Miller & Hamilton [2002a]; Wen [2003]; although O'Leary et al. [2006] find that Kozai-resonance induced mergers will only increase the total number of mergers by $\sim 10\%$).
 There is still the potential for significant growth in a short period of time.
-If we consider the point at which half of the black holes have been ejected from the cluster as the end of growth, then a black hole with initial mass of 50 M{\odot} will grow to 290 M{\odot} in 120 Myr, and a black hole of 200 M{\odot} will grow to 390 M{\odot} in less than 100 Myr.
-In addition, this ejection of stellar-mass black holes by a binary with a large black hole is faster than by self-ejection from interactions among stellar-mass black holes calculated by Portegies Zwart & McMillan (2000), who find that $\sim 90\%$ of black holes are ejected in a few Gyr.
-O'Leary et al. (2005), however, find that the inclusion of a mass spectrum of black holes further speeds up the ejection of stellar-mass black holes.
+If we consider the point at which half of the black holes have been ejected from the cluster as the end of growth, then a